On Assignment for the University of Michigan Department of Radiology News & Notes newsletter. Read below or request PDF.

 Fall 2025

-“Our goal is not only to solve immediate problems but also to develop long-term solutions for radiologists by converting technically feasible research methods into clinically useful tools,” adds Dr. Seiberlich who founded the MIITT in July 2019 with co-director and Chair of Radiology, Vikas Gulani, MD, PhD.
-With her doctorate in medical physics, she chose to co-house the MIITT within radiology rather than the biomedical or electrical engineering departments.
-This positioned the scientists both mentally and physically close to the end users.
+“The goal is not only to solve immediate problems but also to develop long-term solutions for radiologists by converting technically feasible research methods into clinically useful tools,” adds Dr. Seiberlich, who co-founded MIITT in July 2019.
+In 2023, MIITT received the Dean’s Award for Technology and Innovation, recognizing their unique approach to technology development and translation.
+Positioning MIITT within radiology rather than the biomedical or electrical engineering departments kept the scientists both mentally and physically close to the end users.

 “Our field of research takes place at the intersection of medicine and engineering,” says Principal Investigator, Gastao Lima da Cruz, PhD.
 One of the many benefits of the MIITT translational research group is in open collaboration between clinicians and engineers.
-Having six medical doctors with MIITT primary affiliation is a huge asset to the pool of research scientists, postdocs and grad students.
-Working side by side in the Medical Science One building, investigators gain a better understanding of the problems clinicians are having than work together to solve them utilizing technology.
+Six medical doctors with MIITT primary affiliations are in active collaboration with the research scientists, postdoctoral fellows and graduate students.
+Working side by side in the Medical Science I building, investigators gain an understanding of real world clinical problems, then work together to solve them utilizing technology.

 Two of the Graduate Student Research Assistants in the Seiberlich Lab have made significant progress in their individual areas of interest with the aid of the MIITT scanners.
-One of the many benefits of utilizing the MRF method as opposed to traditional MRI techniques is that it can be used on any of our machines.
-“Before MRF, the shades of gray you received depended on all sorts of factors,” says Tom Griesler, MS, third year BME PhD candidate whose research interests include MRF sequence design and optimization for brain and abdominal imaging.
-Results varied based on the settings that were input prior to the scan to the manufacturer of the particular equipment you were using.
-But now, with the invention of this proprietary method, monotone anatomical images are replaced with numerical physical parameters.
+One of the many benefits of utilizing the MRF method as opposed to traditional MRI techniques is that it can be applied across vendors and machines to enable quantitative comparisons.
+“Before MRF, the shades of gray you received depended on all sorts of factors,” says Tom Griesler, MS, third year BME PhD candidate, whose research interests include MRF sequence design and optimization for brain and abdominal imaging.
+Results varied based on the series, settings, and manufacturer.
+Using MR Fingerprinting, numerical physical parameters enable comparison across time and space.

-“We’re also developing something called quantitative T1rho mapping, an MRI-based measurement technique for contrast free myocardial fibrosis detection,” says Sydney Kaplan, MS, 4th year BME PhD candidate.
-“This is part of my research where we’re trying to avoid administering contrast to patients who may have kidney disease.
+“We’re also developing something called quantitative T1rho mapping, an MRI-based measurement technique for contrast-free myocardial fibrosis detection,” says Sydney Kaplan, MS, 4th year BME PhD candidate.
+“This is part of my research where we’re trying to avoid administering gadolinium based contrast agents to patients who may have kidney disease.
 With standard scanning technology, we can’t see fibrosis on an MRI image.
 However, by using T1rho or an alternative method, Magnetization Transfer (MT), both of which are sensitive to macromolecules like collagen or proteins, we can see subtle changes in heart tissue.”

 Back to Top